Visit our Summer Session webpage for information about taking classes this summer!

 Please refer to the graduation web site for information regarding applying for graduation.

 A detailed statement of charges can be viewed via Highlander Pipeline.
 Payment must be received by the due date printed on bill.
-Unpaid registration will be subject to cancellation and a late fee.
 Students are responsible for payment of tuition and fees and must monitor their billing status via Highlander Pipeline.
 Under no circumstances will canceled registrations be reinstated after semester classes have ended.

 NEW JERSEY TUITION RATE ELIGIBILITY